Financial planning is critical if you want to manage your money and get debt under control.

 If you are struggling financially one of the main reasons for this may be that you are not in control of your money.
 You may not have a good understanding of how much you have coming in each month and how it is being spent.

-Given this situation it is not surprising that you never seem to be able to get on top of your debts.
-It does not have to be this way.
+Given this it is unsurprising that you never seem to be able to get on top of your debts.
+However it does not have to be this way.
 There are a few simple financial planning techniques which will help you get back in control.

-Having a good understanding of your income, living expenses and disposable income on paper is all very well however when it comes to the real world managing your money on a daily basis so you always have enough to cover the bills you need to pay and do not overspend needs specific focus.
-In order to achieve your goals of repaying your debts and even putting some cash aside for a rainy day there are some practical things that you can do.
-Information about these is available here.
+Having a good understanding of your income, living expenses and disposable income on paper is all very well.
+However when it comes to the real world managing your money on a daily basis can be a challenge.